Council Tax Band Challenge Tool

 Challenge your council tax band in 3 simple steps

-Step 1: Compare Your Band
+Step 1: Compare your band

-Step 2: Build Your Challenge
+Step 2: Build your evidence pack

-Step 3: Submit & Save
+Step 3: Submit & save

 Why are so many council tax bands wrong?

-An estimated 400,000 homes across the UK are believed to be in the wrong council tax band.
-That means hundreds of thousands of homeowners are overpaying every single month — and most don't even know it.
-Nobody will flag it for you.
+Council tax bands in England and Wales were set in 1991 based on estimated property values.
+Not every property was individually surveyed — assumptions were made in bulk, and an estimated 400,000 UK homes are believed to be in the wrong band today.
+Hundreds of thousands of homeowners are overpaying every single month.
+Nobody flags it for you.
 The council won't tell you.
 The VOA won't proactively review your band.
 You have to spot it yourself.

 The most effective way to check is the "neighbours test": compare your council tax band against similar properties on your street.
-If you're in Band D but most of your neighbours — same size house, same age, same type — are in Band C, there's a strong chance your band was set incorrectly.
-That's exactly what Council Tax Challenger does automatically when you enter your postcode.
+If you're in Band D but most of your neighbours — same size, same age, same type — are in Band C, there's a strong chance your band was set incorrectly.

 £1,500+